greenm01/ec4x/docs/ec4x_specs.md

 - Blockade Engagement:
   - Fleets assigned to Blockade an enemy planet (Fleet Order 05) will engage only with enemy fleets ordered to Guard that same planet.
 - Guard Engagement:
-  - Fleets assigned to Guard a planet without a Starbase (Fleet Order 05) will engage only enemy fleets with orders ranging from 05 to 08, focusing on defensive or blockading actions.
+  - Fleets assigned to Guard a planet (Fleet Order 05) will engage only enemy fleets with orders ranging from 05 to 08, focusing on defensive or blockading actions.

 Task Forces form according to Section 5.2.

-Starbases and fleets assigned to Guard Starbases (Order 04) or Guard Planets (Order 05) are held in reserve.
-These forces are exclusively designated to counter blockades or direct assaults on planets.
+Starbases and their guarding fleets, operating under Order 04, are maintained as strategic reserves.
+Their sole purpose is to defend against blockades or direct attacks on the House's colonies.

 Squadrons are not allowed to change assignments or restructure during combat engagements or retreats.